magnusmel/evaluation-guide/content/evaluation-guide/app-capabilities/deployment.md

 * Red Hat OpenShift
 * Google Cloud Platform

-In addition, Mendix offers formal partnerships with IBM, SAP, Microsoft, and AWS.
+In addition, Mendix offers formal partnerships with IBM, SAP, Microsoft, Google, Redhat and AWS.
 For details, see [Which Cloud Providers Can I Use for Mendix?](cloud-providers#which-cloud).

 ## Read More